 - May have fine hairs on leaf edges

-Aeonium plants are native to North Africa, where winters are mild and wet and summers are dry and hot.
-Unlike most other succulents, Aeonium need a little extra water from fall through spring (to mimic the cool, wet season) but not during the summer.
-Why?
-Summer temps are too hot for this genus, so they go dormant when the temps start to rise.
+Aeonium plants are native to North Africa, where winters are mild and wet, and summers are dry and hot.
+Unlike most other succulents, Aeoniums need a little extra water from fall through spring (to mimic the cool, wet season).
+During summer, they go dormant if temperatures rise.

 If you live in a colder climate, you can still enjoy these succulents outdoors during the warmer months.
-Place them in pots in well-draining soil and make sure they get some afternoon shade (as a general rule) during the summer.
-North Carolina State University (NCSU) recommends bringing Aeonium inside once temps drop below 40 degrees Fahrenheit, but check your plant tag for specific advice.
+Place them in pots in well-draining soil and make sure they get some afternoon shade during the summer.
+Since Aeonium plants aren’t cold-hardy, we recommend bringing them inside once temperatures drop below 40 degrees Fahrenheit.
+Keep them in the vicinity of a sunny windowsill at temperatures above 50 degrees Fahrenheit.

-Pro Tip: Before you go plant shopping (in-person or online), check the USDA Hardiness Zone map to find your Hardiness Zone.
+Pro tip: Before you go plant shopping (in-person or online), check the USDA Hardiness Zone map to find your own.

 Some species in the Agave genus are described as “century plants” because they take so many years to flower (up to 30 years, contrary to what the moniker suggests).
-Like most succulent plants, there is a wide range of size and aesthetic options within this genus.
+Like most succulent plants, this genus offers a wide range of sizes and aesthetic options.

 Characteristics of the Agave genus